Oscars 2020: Austin360's guide for who must (and will) win - Entertainment & Life - Austin 360 - Mash Viral

 Charlize Theron, “Bombshell”

-Must win: unlike the supporting actress category, which looks like a game of centimeters, this one inspires a big “Yes, she was fine” for almost all nominees.
+Must win: unlike the supporting actress category, which resembles a game of centimeters, it inspires a big “Yes, she was fine” for almost all nominees.
 Ronan’s performance was the least flashy.
 Johansson was on Netflix.
 “Bombshell” was about Fox News and, however damned, I see the academy doing nothing to reward its existence.
 British Erivo got warmth for some unfortunate tweets about African-Americans, and I would be shocked if the academy wanted to wade that mess up.
 So it might as well go to the lady who …

 Will win: Renée Zellweger.
 She has already won a Globe and a SAG award and to be honest, the idea of outdated academics somehow voting against Judy Garland, even fake Judy Garland, is impossible to imagine.